diku-dk/futhark-repl/README.md

 * `check_time`: How often the webserver should check if there are sessions to clean up (in minutes).
 * `last_time_limit`: The amount of time an REPL session can be inactive before it is cleaned (in minutes).
 * `token_lifespan`: The amount of time a tokens can exists before it becomes invalid (in minutes).
 * `response_size_limit`: The maximum reponse size, the website can give to a user (in bytes).
+If this is null then there is no limit.
 * `compute_time_limit`: The maximum amount of time a computation may take (in seconds).
 * `session_amount_limit`: The maximum amount of active sessions, null the amount is unlimited.

-## TODO
-* Add a way of deploying the website.
-* The project should be contained within a docker file.
-* Documentation.